Silversmithing 101

 • Format: structured, step-by-step instruction with live demos and guided bench time

-• Class size: small cohorts so every student gets hands-on help
+• Class size: small sessions so every student gets hands-on help

 • Pace: builds from fundamentals to complete, finished pieces